 | Gravity water filter system | Check price | Check price |

-Your goals in an outage are simple: light, charged phones, and reliable updates.
+In an outage your goals are simple: light, charged phones, and reliable updates.
 A strong baseline is headlamp + power bank + emergency radio.
-Upgrade to a power station if you need multi-day backup power.

 | Power & light item | US | Canada |